 Achieving a great UX takes work, and even seasoned designers can make common design failures that negatively impact usability and user satisfaction.
 In this article, we’ll explore common mistakes to avoid in UX design.
 By the time you finish this comprehensive guide, you’ll be equipped to sidestep these pitfalls and create usable, intuitive, efficient, and user-friendly designs that not only meet but exceed user expectations.

-1. Neglecting User Research: Mistakes to Avoid in UX
+1. Neglecting User Research: Common Mistakes to Avoid in UX Design

-One of the most common and significant UX Design Mistakes is failing to conduct user research properly.
+One of the most significant and common mistakes to avoid in UX design is failing to conduct user research properly.
 Designers may build a design based on assumptions about users rather than spending time understanding who the users are, what they need, how they behave, and what might cause them frustration.
 No amount of time spent building a design will compensate for not fully grasping the users’ needs.

 Why It’s a Problem